SMSPIRITUALITY—MEDIA

 Where her work intersects the index

-The institutional ground Bourgeault teaches from is the Centering Prayer lineage that Thomas Keating's *Open Mind, Open Heart* introduced to a general readership in 1986 and that the Centering Prayer Course preserves in instructional form.
-Keating's extended interview on Sounds True's *Insights at the Edge* covers the theological and pastoral context from inside the lineage Bourgeault subsequently inherited, and her own Centering Prayer and Inner Awakening is best read alongside it.
-The contemplative-Catholic literature she works with most operatively is Thomas Merton's *New Seeds of Contemplation* and *Thoughts in Solitude* — Merton's late synthesis of the apophatic Christian inheritance with the Asian contemplative literatures he was reading at the end of his life is the immediate precedent for the comparative work Bourgeault has done in the same idiom.
-The institutional vehicle she is most visible in today is the Center for Action and Contemplation, where she sits on the Living School's core faculty alongside Richard Rohr; Rohr's *The Naked Now* and his extended conversation with Krista Tippett on contemplation and the universal Christ work the same comparative ground in a more populist register, and the CAC's Daily Meditations email series carries Bourgeault's voice into that infrastructure on a regular rotation.
-The medieval English [Cloud of Unknowing](lexicon:cloud-of-unknowing) and the Carmelite [Interior Castle](lexicon:teresa-of-avila) sit behind almost every chapter of her work as the textual seam at which the apophatic Christian inheritance she draws on most directly was articulated.
+The ground Bourgeault teaches from is the Centering Prayer lineage that Thomas Keating's *Open Mind, Open Heart* introduced to a general readership in 1986.
+The Centering Prayer Course preserves the practice in instructional form.
+Keating's extended interview on Sounds True's *Insights at the Edge* covers the theological and pastoral context from inside the lineage Bourgeault inherited.
+Her Centering Prayer and Inner Awakening is best read alongside it.
+The contemplative texts she works with most directly are Thomas Merton's *New Seeds of Contemplation* and *Thoughts in Solitude*.
+Merton's late synthesis of the apophatic Christian inheritance with Asian contemplative literature is the immediate precedent for Bourgeault's comparative work.
+Today she is most visible at the Center for Action and Contemplation, where she teaches on the Living School faculty alongside Richard Rohr.
+Rohr's *The Naked Now* and his extended conversation with Krista Tippett on contemplation and the universal Christ cover the same comparative ground in a more accessible register.
+The medieval English [Cloud of Unknowing](lexicon:cloud-of-unknowing) and the Carmelite [Interior Castle](lexicon:teresa-of-avila) are the key texts of the apophatic tradition she draws on most directly, and sit behind almost every chapter of her work.

 What the teaching isn't